 Father Allouez Grave Site

 Across Bond and just north of the Fort, is the grave site of Father Claude Allouez who was the first "black robe" to arrive in Niles to teach and convert the natives.
 He baptized over 10,000 before his death in 1689.
 The grave site was part of the St. Joseph Mission which was the first mission in lower Michigan, Indiana, and lower Wisconsin.

 Ferry Street School

 Located at the corner of 7th and Ferry Streets in Niles, this school was integrated in 1873.
-Built of red "schoolhouse" brick in 1868, the building is managed under the direction of the City of Niles' Community Development Director.
+Built of red "schoolhouse" brick in 1868.
 This facility currently houses the Ferry Street School Resource Center.
 The historic classroom features authentic early American maps and teaching tools and serves as an extraordinary historical learning experience for children and adults.